Hudspeth County, Texas

 Hudspeth County is a county located in the U.S. state of Texas.
-As of the 2020 census, the population was 3,432.
+As of the 2020 census, the population was 3,202.
 Its county seat is Sierra Blanca, and the largest community is Fort Hancock.
 The county is named for Claude Benton Hudspeth, a state senator and United States Representative from El Paso.
 It is northeast of the Mexico–U.S. border.

-Hudspeth County is included in the El Paso Metropolitan Statistical Area.
+Hudspeth County is included in the El Paso metropolitan area.
 It is one of the nine counties that comprise the Trans-Pecos region of West Texas.
 Hudspeth County is one of two Texas counties to entirely observe Mountain Time, along with neighboring El Paso County, while Culberson County partly observes it (in the northwestern region, as the rest of the county observes Central Time).

 History

 Prehistoric Jornada Mogollón peoples were practicing agriculture in the Rio Grande floodplain circa 900–1350 AD.
 These people left behind artifacts and pictographs as evidence of their presence.

 The Rodriguez-Sanchez Expedition of 1581 encountered friendly Native Americans bestowing gifts upon the explorers.
-Antonio de Espejo's 1582-83 expedition encountered Otomoaco people in the county.
+Antonio de Espejo's 1582–83 expedition encountered Otomoaco people in the county.

 The Mescalero Apache frequented the area to irrigate their crops.
 In 1849, John Salmon "RIP" Ford explored the area between San Antonio and El Paso noting in his mapped report the productive land upon which the Mescalero Indians farmed.
-By the mid-17th century the Mescaleros expanded their territory to the Plains Navajos and Pueblos from the Guadalupes, and El Paso del Norte.
+By the mid-17th century, the Mescaleros expanded their territory to the Plains Navajos and Pueblos from the Guadalupes, and El Paso del Norte.
 Their feared presence deterred white settlers.
 In January 1870, a group of soldiers attacked a Mescalero Apache village near Delaware Creek in the Guadalupe Mountains.
 In July 1880, soldiers at Tinaja de las Palmas attacked a group of Mescaleros led by Chief Victorio.
 In August 1880, buffalo soldiers ambushed Victorio at Rattlesnake Springs.
 Victorio retreated to Mexico and was killed in October by Mexican soldiers.
 Two weeks later, Apaches killed seven buffalo soldier, members of the famous black Tenth United States Cavalry.

 The demand for new routes from Texas to California caused an uptick in explorations.
 The San Antonio-to-El Paso leg of the San Antonio-California Trail was surveyed in 1848 under the direction of John Coffee Hays.
 Hudspeth became known as a place travelers passed through, on their way to somewhere else.
 Fort Quitman was established in 1858 to provide protection for travelers.